max-edelstein/Pushu_video_game/README.md

 # Pushu_video_game

-To play this game required the BGB gameboy emulator.
+To play this game requires the BGB gameboy emulator.
 Link is http://bgb.bircd.org/

 Posted in this directory is my very small video game "Pushu".
 Soon many examples of my source code will be posted on my github.
 Expect them here soon.
 The game was made using the game boy development kit and the c programming language.